Category: Social and Political Struggles

 Why isn’t Norman Lewis famous?

-Abstract Expressionism was the first American art style to achieve global recognition.
-It promised limitless artistic freedom.
+The first American art movement to achieve global recognition promised limitless artistic freedom.
 But limitless for whom?
-How many Black abstract expressionists can you name?
+How many Black Abstract Expressionists can you name?

 -